cloudfoundry-tutorials/cf4devs/site/content/getting-started/first-push.md

 You deploy apps to Cloud Foundry with the `cf push` command.

 There's nothing special about the app we will be deploying - it's a simple static application written for training purposes, named `first-push`.
-You'll find the `first-push` application, in the `/applications` directory of the course resources.
+You'll find the `first-push` application in the `applications` directory of the course resources.

 In your terminal, change directories so that you're in the `first-push` directory: